How to plan and structure a GIS Training Session#

 Content delivery – Example: GIS Introduction#

-Finally, we can commence GIS instruction!
 In a training-block where you actually teach new content or further train skills, you can use a wider range of methods.
 Learn more about different methods to teach GIS in the article How to teach GIS.

 There’s no prescribed method for delivering this content.
 You can utilize PowerPoint presentations or any other suitable means.
-By the end of the session, the trainees should grasp the basic concept of GIS and be able to identify the main features of the QGIS interface along with their functions.
+By the end of the session, the participants should grasp the basic concept of GIS and be able to identify the main features of the interface along with their functions.
 Exploring the interface can be accomplished hands-on, while the GIS concept part is more suitable for presentation.

-General considerations when planning a content blog are outlined below:
+General considerations when planning content:

-Method: Select the appropriate method for your context.
-Often, a brief theoretical introduction followed by practical exercises in a follow-along style or group work is effective.
+• Method: Select the appropriate method for your context.
+Often, a brief theoretical introduction followed by practical exercises in a “follow-along style” or group work is effective.
 However, to maintain engagement, it is advisable to vary the methods occasionally.
 More information on these methods can be found here.

-Training material: Clearly communicate which materials will be used in the session.
+• Training material: Clearly communicate which materials will be used in the session.
 Share links (e.g., to the module on the training platform) or distribute the material.
-If you use a graphical training plan, ensure that all relevant links are listed there.
+If you use a training plan, ensure that all relevant links are listed there.

-Wrap up of the training session#
+Wrap-up of the training session#

 Allocate a minimum of 15 minutes for this segment, covering the following key aspects:

-Recap Briefly summarize the day’s session content, facilitating a seamless transition to the next topic.
+5. Recap: Briefly summarize the day’s session content, facilitating a seamless transition to the next topic.

 Standard training days#